 +61 2 9351 3358

-The Discipline of Surgery offers two coursework programs at postgraduate level: Master of Surgery (by coursework) and Graduate Diploma in Surgery.
-Both programs are made up of core units of study, which aim to offer clinicians the opportunity to learn the principles of applying the best available research evidence to surgical patient care and a range of further elective units of study.
-The Master of Surgery also requires students to submit a research dissertation on their speciality (streams offered are listed under "Areas of Study").
+The Discipline of Surgery offers two coursework programs at postgraduate level: Master of Surgery (by coursework) and Graduate Certificate in Surgical Sciences.
+The Master of Surgery aims to offer clinicians the opportunity to learn the principles of applying the best available research evidence to surgical patient care and offers a range of elective units of study.
+The Master of Surgery also requires research stream students to submit a research dissertation on their speciality (streams offered are listed under "Areas of Study").